qtlHD/qtlHD/doc/input/mapping_inputs.md

       # --- Data Name end

 This is an extensible data format.
-To avoid getting all different formats, again, try to fit your data model in an existing format, before adding a new one.
+To avoid getting all different formats, again, try to fit your data model in an existing format before adding a new one.
 And note again that qtlHD is the reference implementation.

 # The symbol file